Château de Ferrières: Early history

 Baron James acquired a vast collection of works of art, and statues adorned a number of the château's rooms.
 Several of the many sculptures were by Alexandre Falguière and the 18th-century Italian, Antonio Corradini and the Baron's son later added works by René de Saint-Marceaux.

 During the Franco-Prussian War of 1870-71, the Château de Ferrières was seized by the Germans and was the site of negotiations between Otto von Bismarck, Chancellor of the North German Confederation, and the French Minister of Foreign Affairs, Jules Favre.
+During World War I, the children of the family, Guy de Rothschild with his sisters and cousins Diane, Alain, Cécile and Elie, were sent to the safety of the chateau, when the Germans approached Paris close enough to be able to bombard it.
+Guy recalled that they found it amusing to be awoken at night by the sounds of Big Bertha and hide under the cage of the grand staircase, which, according to the words of the architect, provided the best protection in the house.
+One time, an explosion at the ammunition warehouse in La Courneuve that broke the windows of the chateau kept them there for hours until the good news were brought that they were safe to leave the protected area.
 The Germans again seized the château during the occupation of France in World War II, and this time, they looted its vast art collections.

 The château remained empty until 1959, when Guy de Rothschild and his new wife, Marie-Hélène de Zuylen van Nyevelt, set about refurbishing it.
 From 1959, they hosted regular parties at the château, the theme of which would be personally designed by artists or designers such as Yves Saint Laurent.
 Their parties would mainly consist of aristocrats, but they always included many of her friends from a wider society, such as Brigitte Bardot, Grace Kelly and Audrey Hepburn.

 Recent history

-In 1975, Guy de Rothschild and his wife charitably donated the château to the chancellery of the University of Paris.
+In 1975, Guy de Rothschild and his wife Marie-Hélène donated the château to the chancellery of the University of Paris for charitable purposes.

+On 12 December 1972, the château hosted the now-legendary Surrealist Ball, organised by Baroness Marie-Hélène de Rothschild.
+Designed with a dreamlike, Dali-inspired aesthetic, the event featured fur-covered plates, taxidermied centrepieces, and an elite guest list that included Salvador Dalí and Audrey Hepburn.
+Invitations were printed in reverse and required a mirror to read them.

-The property is now used as a school called "École Ferrières" (Ferrières School), which opened in late 2015 and focuses on gastronomy and the hospitality industry.
-There are also two restaurants on site, named "Le Baron" and "Le Chai".
+Since 2015, the property has been home to the "École Ferrières", a private institution specialising in gastronomy and hospitality.
+Two restaurants operate on-site: "Le Baron" and "Le Chai".